 |Device type||Desktop||We use this to show you what devices people use when visiting your website.
 Devices are categorized into desktop, mobile or tablet.
 This is derived from the User-Agent HTTP header.
 The full User-Agent is discarded.|

 |Country, region, city||United Kingdom, England, London||We look up the visitor’s location using their IP address.
 We do not track anything more granular than the city level and the IP address of the visitor is discarded.
 We never store IP addresses in our database or logs.|

 How we count unique users without cookies

-Instead, we generate a daily changing identifier using the visitor’s IP address and User Agent.
-To anonymize these datapoints, we run them through a hash function with a rotating salt.
+Every single HTTP request sends the IP address and the User-Agent to the server so that’s what we use.
+We generate a daily changing identifier using the visitor’s IP address and User-Agent.
+To anonymize these datapoints and make them impossible to relate back to the user, we run them through a hash function with a rotating salt.

 hash(daily_salt + website_domain + ip_address + user_agent)

 This generates a random string of letters and numbers that is used to calculate unique visitor numbers for the day.
 The raw data IP address and User-Agent are never stored in our logs, databases or anywhere on disk at all.